Inspection, Repair and Rehabilitation of Marine Structures

 - Impacts of sea level rise

 Who Should Attend

-Marine Facility Engineers & Managers • Public Maritime Infrastructure Managers • Harbour Masters • Maritime Facility Owners • Civil & Structural Engineers • Construction professionals • Project Managers • Marine Insurance Professionals
+Marine Facility Engineers and Managers • Public Maritime Infrastructure Managers • Harbour Masters • Maritime Facility Owners • Civil and Structural Engineers • Construction Professionals • Project Managers • Marine Insurance Professionals

 Overall rating of this course by its previous attendees!

 Almost all of EPIC's courses offer :

 - Continuing Education Units (CEUs) and

 These course credits will help attendees earn training requirements for their associations or provincial governing bodies.